dbroadway/collaborative-stewardship/Collaborative Stewardship.md

 ### 3.1 Resilience Hubs

 Resilience Hubs form the foundational units of social organization in the CSM.
-These hubs typically encompass populations between 5,000 and 50,000 people, a scale determined by research in human social networks and communal decision-making capacity (Dunbar, 2020).
+These hubs typically encompass populations between 5,000 and 50,000 people, a scale determined by research in human social networks and community decision-making capacity (Dunbar, 2020).
 This size allows for meaningful participatory democracy while maintaining sufficient diversity and economic capacity.

 Each hub's geographic boundaries align with natural bioregional features, acknowledging the intimate connection between human communities and their local ecosystems.
 This approach, drawing from bioregional theory (Sale, 2019), helps ensure ecological sustainability while promoting local resource self-sufficiency.